celestiaorg/docs/docs/nodes/celestia-node-metrics.md

 This tutorial is for running metrics for your `celestia-node` Data Availability instance.

-This tutorial will focus on running metrics for a light-node.
+This tutorial will focus on running metrics for a light node.

 This tutorial assumes you have already setup your light node by following the tutorial in the [Node API tutorial](../developers/node-tutorial.mdx).